Skip to main content

 Achievements:

-• 32 Sloan Foundation Research Awards
+• 43 Sloan Foundation Research Fellows

-The College of Engineering is committed to developing and supporting a diverse student body and faculty that reflect and elevate the populations we serve.
-We offer a robust set of diversity programs for students and faculty.
-The College is a national leader in women in engineering; 27.6% of our faculty are women compared to 18% nationally.
+The College of Engineering is committed to developing and supporting a diverse community of students and faculty that reflect and elevate the populations we serve.

 Economic impact in Washington state